exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ## Usage with Jupyter Hub

-If your organization uses [JupyterHub](https://jupyter.org/hub) to organize multi-user access to jupyter environments, you can configure JupyterHub to spin up the AI-Lab docker container.
+If your organization uses [JupyterHub](https://jupyter.org/hub) to manage multi-user access to Jupyter environments, you can configure JupyterHub to spin up the AI-Lab docker container.
 The configuration process is outlined in the document [AI Lab with JupyterHub configuration](jupyter-hub.md)